Click on the titles below to access UCSRB conference and workshop information and presentations.

 January 27-28, 2016

-The Upper Columbia Salmon Recovery Board (UCSRB) hosted a regional science conference January 27-28, 2016 at the Wenatchee Convention Center in downtown Wenatchee.
-The theme of the 2016 conference was “”working together to create our future” because it represents a key time in our region when we are evaluating our success and providing direction for the future.
-Thank you everyone for making this an exceptional conference.
+The Upper Columbia Salmon Recovery Board (UCSRB) hosted a regional science conference January 27-28, 2016 at the Wenatchee Convention Center.
+The theme of the 2016 conference was “”working together to create our future” because it represented a key time in our region when we were evaluating our success and providing direction for the future.
 In total, we had 28 sponsors, 16 exhibitors, and over 300 people attend.
 The 39 speakers presented on topics that ranged from salmon and steelhead, to habitat restoration, science communication, climate change, and watersheds.
 You can find more information about the event, find attendee contact information, and view the presentations by clicking here.

 November 13-14, 2013